PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Background

 \paragraph{Batch parallelism (BP)} The input batch is sharded across the devices while the model parameters and optimizer state are replicated.
-We expect to see one AllReduce operation per parameter in the backward pass.
+We expect to see one AllReduce operation per parameter in the backward pass, cf. \Cref{fig:batch-vs-fsdp}.

-\paragraph{Model parallelism (MP)} The model parameters are sharded across the devices -- for example in Megatron sharding for Transformer models~\cite{megatron2019, large_megatron_21, seq_paralleism_nvidia}, 2 AllReduce operations (on activation tensors) are introduced per Transformer layer (and 2 more for its backward pass).
+\paragraph{Model parallelism (MP)} Model parameters are sharded across the devices -- for example, in Megatron sharding for Transformer models~\cite{megatron2019, large_megatron_21, seq_paralleism_nvidia}, 2 AllReduce operations (on activation tensors) are introduced per Transformer layer (and 2 more for its backward pass).

-\paragraph{Optimizer sharding} The optimizer state is sharded to reduce peak-memory.
-Two popular variants exist: ZeRO2 (Z2) that additionally partitions the parameter gradients, and ZeRO3 (Z3) that further partitions the parameters~\cite{zero2019, zero_offload2021, weight-update-sharding}.
-This paper uses an SPMD-oriented variant that shards all parameters, also known as fully-sharded data parallelism (FSDP)~\cite{fsdp}.
-From a communication perspective, Z3 introduces AllGather whenever the parameters are needed (once in forward and once in backward pass for every parameter), but has the advantage that the full parameters only live on the device briefly, just before they are used.
-Correspondingly, in the backward pass, the gradients for the parameters are not reduced; they are rather {\em reduce-scattered} across the devices -- a cheaper operation.
-The optimizer is then also sharded and uses the gradient shards and parameter/optimizer shards to update the parameter shards.
-Figure~\ref{fig:batch-vs-fsdp} gives a simplified view of a training step with batch and Z3 parallelism.
+\paragraph{Optimizer sharding} The optimizer state is sharded to reduce peak memory.
+Two variants exist: ZeRO2 (Z2) that additionally partitions the gradients, and ZeRO3 (Z3) that further partitions the parameters~\cite{zero2019, zero_offload2021, weight-update-sharding}.
+This paper uses an SPMD variant that shards all parameters, known as fully-sharded data parallelism (FSDP)~\cite{fsdp}.
+Z3/FSDP (illustrated in \Cref{fig:batch-vs-fsdp}) reduce peak memory usage as the optimizer uses gradient shards and parameter/optimizer shards to update the parameter shards.
+These shards are distributed and gathered back when they are needed.
+From the perspective of SPMD collectives, every parameter is gathered once in the forward and once in the backward pass, using AllGathers.
+The gradients are gathered during the backward pass only using ReduceScatter -- a cheaper operation than AllReduce.

-The aforementioned partitioning strategies can be sequentially combined to span one or multiple axes of the device mesh.
-For example, \Cref{fig:logical-partitioning} illustrates partitioning over such a 2D mesh with data parallelism over one axis and model parallelism over the other.
-For training large models, multiple strategies are composed, e.g., $BP+MP+Z3$~\cite{gopher2021, large_megatron_21}.
-Beyond these basic strategies, there exist many others, such as activation sharding after model parallelism~\cite{collective-matmul, seq_paralleism_nvidia}, or multi-query sharding techniques in Transformers~\cite{inference_transformer}.
-We have implemented and verified (in terms of expected collectives) many of these combinations in \partir{}.
+\paragraph{Combining strategies} Training large models efficiently requires combining multiple partitioning strategies across several axes, e.g., {\em BP+MP+Z3}~\cite{gopher2021, large_megatron_21}.
+For example, \Cref{fig:logical-partitioning} shows a model partitioned over a 2D mesh with BP on one axis and MP over the other.
+There exist many other strategies, such as activation sharding after MP~\cite{collective-matmul, seq_paralleism_nvidia}, or Transformer's multi-query sharding~\cite{inference_transformer}.
+Many of these combinations were implemented and verified in \partir{}.